Crisis Comms shortcut

 If you’re talking to the press, particularly in a crisis, beware the personal question.

 The classic, which often surfaced during election campaigns, was for a journalist to ask the agriculture minister what the asking price was for a pint of milk down the local ASDA.
-A wildly off beam answer, which could pretty much be relied on as ministers don’t spend much time at Tesco, would indicate the other worldly nature of the elected member who had entirely lost touch with the electorate.
+A wildly off beam answer, which could pretty much be relied on as ministers don’t spend much time at Waitrose, would indicate the other worldly nature of the elected member who had entirely lost touch with the electorate.
 Above all don’t say your wife usually does the shopping.

 Politicians wised up to this line of enquiry a while ago, or at least it looked that way.
 Then it happened again.